CrystalReimche/WinForms_Dynamic_Music_Database/README.md

 CRUD operations are fully functional as well.

-Technologies and lanugages used in this application include C#, .Net Winforms, Entity Framework Core, and Microsoft SQL Server.
+Technologies and lanugages used in this application include C#, .Net Core 3.1, Winforms, Entity Framework Core, and Microsoft SQL Server.